hphelion/documentation/cli.unix.2.reference.md

 ###Description
 To import a key pair specify the public key data.
-Alternately, specify the name of the import file on the command line or specify an availability zone.
+Alternately, specify the name of the import file on the command line, or specify an availability zone.

 ###Examples
 Import a key from file `~/.ssh/id_rs.pub`: